sanity-io/litter/README.md

 ### Circular references

-Litter detects circular references or aliasing, and will additional references to the same object with aliases.
+Litter detects circular references or aliasing, and will replace additional references to the same object with aliases.
 For example:

 ```go
 type Circular struct {